lsf37/rfcs/src/proposed/0200-domain-schedules.md

 This section should provide sufficient technical detail to guide any related implementation and ongoing maintenance.
-Where relevant, it should discuss expected maintenace, performance, and verification impact.
+Where relevant, it should discuss expected maintenance, performance, and verification impact.

 This section should clearly describe how this change will interact with the existing ecosystem, describe particular complex examples that may complicate the